fhnw-bpm/bpm-api-example/README.md

 ### Repositories

-The [Spring Data](https://projects.spring.io/spring-data) is providing the following interface, annotations and methods to access the data in CRUD (create, read, update and delete) style:
+[Spring Data](https://projects.spring.io/spring-data) is providing the following interface, annotations and methods to access the data in CRUD (create, read, update and delete) style:
 - `JpaRepository` provides JPA related methods such as CRUD functions.
 - `@Repository` tells spring data that it will auto-generate the implementation based on class name provided.
 - `@Param` is used before the method param to create a named parameter.